CodeYourFuture/fundamentals-blockly/exercises/setting-colours.md

 4. Inside this block, add a "find the element using css selector" block using the id selector for the <li> element for Banana (`#banana`)

-5. Inside this block, add a "set the attribute" block, pick "color" and set the value to any yellow colour using the colour picker (you can find a color picker block in the "Values" menu).
+5. Inside this block, add a "set the attribute" block.
+Use this block to select the _attribute_ "color"

+6. You can find a color picker block in the "Values" menu and set its colour to yellow.
+Add the yellow colour block to the previous "set the attribute" block, to set the colour to yellow.

-6. The colour for a banana is probably not easy to see against a white background.
-Add a second "set the attribute" block and set a dark color for the background.
+The colour for a banana is probably not easy to see against a white background.

+7. Add a second "set the attribute" block and set a dark color for the background.

-7. Click "run" to check the output looks like
+8. Click "run" to check the output looks like
         - Banana
         - Orange

-8. Repeat the process above to colour each of the fruit (hint: you can add multiple "find the element using css selector" blocks one after the other).
-You can also change the background color if you like
+9. Repeat the process above to colour each of the fruit.
+❓ ( Hint: you can add multiple "find the element using css selector" blocks one after the other )